 By this, I mean to have taqwa in your pursuit of marriage.
 Be conscious of Allah (SWT) all the way through.
 In Islam, the ends do not justify the means.
 Do not do what is prohibited in the process to meet the end goal of marriage.
 When you do what is right and what is liked by Allah (SWT), He will descend his barakah and ease your affairs for you.
 Brothers, if you are serious about considering a sister for marriage, go through the proper channels.
 Ask people who may know her and once you are satisfied with their information, approach the sister’s mahram and let them know what your intentions are.
 Do not waste your time or the sister’s time through non-halal avenues.
 For sisters, remember that a brother should go through the proper channels if he is genuinely interested in proposing.
 A lot of times, both brothers and sisters string each other along, feigning interest, and when it is time to involve the parents, one of them gives some kind of excuse and drops out of the equation.
 If you are serious, get the parents involved as soon as possible.

-Once you are in the stage of meeting each other and assessing compatibility, ask smart questions!
+Once you are at the stage of meeting each other and assessing compatibility, ask smart questions!
 Favorite color and animals will not tell you anything important about the person.
 Ask about things that really matter to you and things that are important to consider before spending the rest of your life with that person.
 For example:

 - How he/she deals with anger and disputes